 One of the first signs of fall is when the windows start to close.
 As New Englanders, it is a nearly universal point of pride to keep them open for as long as possible.
-Generally speaking, October 1 is the earliest acceptable date to turn on the thermostat.
 When the days get shorter and the wind gets colder, the windows start to come down.
 Closing the windows sets off a chain reaction.
 It’s a signal that there is more work to be done around the home with the changing of the seasons.

 Remove AC Units

 At some point you realize that you haven’t turned on the AC in a while.
 It’s a sad day, but the hot summer nights have passed.
 When taking out the units it’s a good opportunity to inspect them for any damage before storing them.
 Clean them off and tuck them away until next year.

 All too often in old homes windows age and get to a point where they no longer operate smoothly.
 Windows can swell, and become hard to open.
 Or they don’t stay open when they do.
 If the window itself is an issue, try replacing it with an insert.
 You can replace a window without having to reframe it, leaving the trim intact.
 Chances are if it’s time to replace your window the newer insert will also have better insulating properties, helping to keep you more cozy when the snow starts to fall.
 If your windows aren’t closing tight it could be a simpler fix, often replacing the hardware can help.
 If nothing else, it’s worth a try.

 It makes sense that the parts that see the most use take the most ware.
 Fortunately you can replace the weatherstripping in your home.
 A small project that can be a big fix.
 Door sweeps can also make a difference.
 A door sweep is attached to the bottom of your door and creates a seal between the door and the threshold of your home.
 These ware down over time and can result with a pretty significant draft from your door.
 Replacing your door sweep is an easy solution with big results.